-It is worth to remind that the use cases present different levels of maturity, besides diverse backgrounds, objectives and exploitation policies.
-For these reasons, the update of the use cases considers applications in a broad meaning and impacts also the related requirements.
-As for the renewable energy production, DUF has the ambition to implement by scratch a proprietary service, reflecting the state-of-the-art; at this stage of the project, the implementation of the (baseline) newly DUF workflow has been deployed with some modifications with respect to the initial vision, i.e. the definition of the data set actually used, the methodology to treat wind farm data accomplished with possible improvements on data integrity.
-As for air guality monitoring, NUM has worked on the solid in-house services based on the very latest Gaussian dispersion models and considering particularly complex effects such as hilly terrain, mixed land use patterns, obstacles, local weather conditions, etc. NUM has the ambition to make an additional step forward in technological and scientific advances in the field of atmospheric dispersion modelling to improve the model predictability while reducing execution time.
-At this stage of the project, the implementation of the (baseline) NUM workflow has been deployed with illegible modifications with respect to the vision proposed at Month 6, while improved with data integrity aspects.
-As for traffic monitoring, the SYG ambition is to provide any city with an optimized routing for a large number of cars simultaneously based on road network balanced principles, thus reducing traffic jams in an unprecedented way.
-Prerequisite to this is highly precise traffic model of a city and its traffic prediction functions, which are obtained by processing floating car big data while applying the state-of-the-art AI techniques.
-At this stage of the project, the implementation of the (baseline) specific SYG workflow has been deployed with slight modifications with respect to the first design of D2.1: the foreseen workflow has been reduced in the number of steps to be performed, and some implementation aspects emerged as necessary to support users in expressing details about the parallelism aspects of the single steps and/or components.
+The use cases present different levels of maturity, besides diverse backgrounds, and exploitation policies.
+As for the renewable energy production, Automation the ambition to implement a proprietary service, reflecting the state-of-the-art and possibly outperforming the state of the practice in the prediction of wind power.
+At this stage of the project, the implementation of the (base ne) specific DUF workflow has been deployed.
+As for air quality monitoring, NUM has solid inhouse services based on the very latest Gaussian dispersion models and considering particularly complex effects such as mixed land use patterns, obstacles, local weather conditions, etc. where the ambition make an additional step forward in technological and scientific advances in the field of atmospheric dispersion modelling to improve the model predictability while reducing execution time.
+As for traffic monoring, the SYG ambition is to provide any city with an optimized routing for a arge number of cars simultaneously based on road network balanced principles, thus reducing traffic jams in an unprecedented way.
+Prerequisite to this is highly precise traffic model of a city and its traffic prediction function which are obtained by processing floating car big data while applying the state-of-the-art AI techniques.